 2. Explain the legislative framework for safeguarding

-3. List key underpinning policies to supporting adults at risk
+3. Describe key underpinning policies to support adults at risk

 - MCA and consent to care and treatment

 - Person centered planning

 - Positive risk taking

 - Learning and development

 4. Analyse how the 6 key principles underpin safeguarding

 6. Explain what is meant by prevention and protection within safeguarding